 Can you help me?

-Speaking of value and quality answers the second and the third – but not the first.
+When you speak of value and quality, you answer the second and the third question – but not the first.

-And no matter what marketing or sales channel you use, you’ll get a TON more ROI on your efforts if you give people a reason to like you, based on values, on what you stand for and stand against.
+And no matter what marketing or sales channel you use, you’ll get a ton more ROI on your efforts if you give people a reason to like you, based on shared values, on what you both stand for and stand against.

 Lead with values.